sniperHW/goleans/README.md

-# actorgo
+# goleans
-virtual actor for go
+virtual actor for go inspire by orleans